asjoyner/shade/README.md

 drive/google).
 There are a few special implementations which allow you to combine (drive/cache) or augment (drive/encrypt) the other implementations.

-These can be combined in novel ways by the config package.
+These implementations can be combined in novel ways by the config package.
 Trust your local machine?
 You can create a config which will encrypt only the bytes the leave your machine and go to a remote provider.
 Want to always encrypt bytes at rest?
 You can build a config which will encrypt even the local disk storage, but still cache all File objects unencrypted in memory for more efficient reads.

 ## Encryption overview